kubernetes/kubernetes/docs/services.md

 Using the kube-proxy obscures the source-IP of a packet accessing a `Service`.
 This makes some kinds of firewalling impossible.

+LoadBalancers only support TCP, not UDP.

+The `Type` field is designed as nested functionality - each level adds to the previous.
+This is not strictly required on all cloud providers (e.g. GCE does not need to allocate a `NodePort` to make `LoadBalancer` work, but AWS does) but the current API requires it.

 ## Future work